shubham-alavni/spring-boot-concepts/NOTES.md

 ### Learn about the Bcrypt Password Hashing Algorithm, Why it is used?

+## Spring MVC - Model View Controller - Thyemeleaf

+### how Spring searches directory for static resources in Spring Boot?
+- By default, Spring Boot serves static content from resources in the classpath at /static (or /public or /resources or /META-INF/resources) in the following locations:
+  - /META-INF/resources/
+  - /resources/
+  - /static/
+  - /public/

+### Behind the scene of Spring MVC

 ## General Queries

 ### How we can handle Timezone in Java Spring boot ?